szepeviktor/translate-wordpress/readme.txt

 See changelog for upgrade changes.

 == Changelog ==

+= 2.5.0 (07/02/2019) =
+* Add : Compatibility with Ninja Forms
+* Add : DOM Checker on input type reset
+* Bugfix : have the same menu switcher on the same page several times
+* Bugfix : Remove no redirect on hreflang

 = 2.4.1 (09/01/2019) =
 * Bugfix: undefined function if there is no antislash before the function ( \is_rest )